 - Heating elements

-The buyer is typically responsible for paying for the inspection, although they can require the seller to pay in the purchase contract if they so choose.
+The buyer is typically responsible for paying for the inspection, although they can require the seller to pay if it’s written in the purchase contract.
 The price of a home inspection will range from $200 to $496.
-“Going cheap” on an inspection is not recommended, as any defects the inspector finds could wind up saving the buyer hundreds to tens of thousands of dollars.3
+“Going cheap” on an inspection is not recommended, as any defects the inspector finds could wind up saving the buyer hundreds to tens of thousands of dollars.

 If the buyer will be paying for the property with a loan, they will need to obtain a mortgage through a financial institution.
-Assuming the buyer already anticipated for this by saving up for a down payment, ensuring their credit score is worthy, and the other recommendations from the first step, this process should go smoothly.
+Assuming the buyer anticipated the down payment (by saving up for a down payment, ensuring their credit score is worthy, and the other recommendations from step 1) this process should go smoothly.

-To be effective, a purchase agreement needs to contain several elements.
-These are:
+To be effective, a purchase agreement needs to contain the following elements:

-The contract will contain space for recording the property’s full address, type (condominium, triplex, single-family, etc.), and legal description.
-The legal description of the home can be found in the deed and should be copied over word-for-word.
+The contract will contain space for recording the property’s full address, property type (condominium, triplex, single-family, etc.), and legal description.
+The home’s legal description can be found in the deed and should be copied over word-for-word.

 Purchase Price + Financing

 Arguably the most important section of the contract, the purchase price is the full amount the buyer is willing to pay for the property.
-Also included in the section (or sometimes in its own section altogether) is the how the buyer will finance the purchase; covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, and so on).
+Also included in this section (or sometimes in its own section altogether) is how the buyer will finance the purchase; it covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, etc.).

-A contingency is a clause that states a certain condition must be met prior to a buyer going through with the purchase.
-Depending on the desirability of the property and the state of the market, buyers will vary the number of included contingencies.
+A contingency is a clause that states a certain condition must be met before a buyer goes through with the purchase.
+Depending on the property’s desirability and market state, the number of contingencies will vary greatly.
 Other than the offered price, contingencies are one of the most commonly negotiated terms of a purchase agreement.

 Earnest Money Deposit

-The earnest money deposit is paid by the buyer to the seller upon the signing of the purchase agreement.
-It shows the seller that the buyer is wholly invested in purchasing the home, and gives the seller the confidence to proceed with the deal.
-If the buyer backs out for a reason not covered by the contract, the seller gets to keep the deposit in exchange.
-The deposit is often held by a third party (such as a real estate brokerage or title company) in a trust account.
+The buyer pays the earnest money deposit to the seller upon signing the purchase agreement.
+It shows the seller that the buyer is wholly invested in purchasing the home and gives the seller the confidence to proceed with the deal.
+If the buyer backs out for a reason not covered by the contract, the seller gets to keep the deposit.
+A third party (such as a real estate brokerage or title company) often holds the deposit in a trust account.

 Closing Date + Costs